jainskariah/twilionotification/README.md

 This code is used to send Notification to Whatsapp Number using twilion application.

 This script is setup to send a notification message to Whatsapp Numeber when some one login to Server by SSH.
+This is setup using who command result as a result all the active user section IP list will be send as notification.

 Ensure to add the code on the .Bashrc file so that the code will get executed.